Joseph Baldi: Confessions, trial and impact

 In light of his crimes, it was decided that Baldi would first be brought to trial for the attempted murder of Officer Hamberger, to which he pleaded not guilty by reason of insanity.
 At the court hearings for the case, Baldi's attorney, Sidney Sparrow, argued that his client was a schizophrenic suffering from dissociative identity disorder (then called "multiple personality disorder") and was thus not legally liable for his crimes.
 On the prosecution's side, Dr. Daniel J. Schwartz, then-director for the Kings County Hospital's Psychiatric Unit, testified that after conducting an exam on the defendant, he deduced that he was aware of his actions when he attacked the officer.
 After an 8-day long trial, Baldi was convicted of the attempted murder charge and sentenced to 25 years imprisonment, allowing the prosecutors to move forward with the murder charges.

 In lieu of the upcoming trial, an agreement between Sparrow and the prosecutors was made that prohibited Baldi's "reenactments" of his murders, during which he walked around opening imaginary doors and wiping blood off imaginary knives in a trance-like state, to be used as evidence.
 In contrast, prosecutors produced a 45-minute police tape to the court, in which Baldi confessed to the four murders.
 However, New York Supreme Court Justice Thomas Agresta dismissed the charges in the Koularmanis, Perniola and Toriello murders, citing that Baldi's attorney was only representing him in the Januszko case.
 The district attorney later attempted to overrule this decision, but the outcome of it is not known.

 Concerning the confession tape, Baldi later took the stand and declared that he had no recollection of making such admissions.
 Sparrow and Dr. Harry LaBurt, a psychiatrist and former head of the Creedmoor State Hospital, later took the stand to present testimony such as exam records and interviews that showcased that Baldi was insane.
 Despite their efforts, the Presiding Supreme Court Justice, George J. Balbach, ruled that Baldi was fully aware of his actions and found him guilty as charged in the Januszko case.
 He was then imposed a 25-year-to-life sentence to be served at Sing Sing, which Baldi unsuccessfully attempted to appeal over the years.
 Baldi would remain behind bars for the remainder of his life, before dying in Sing Sing on October 17, 2009, from undisclosed causes.

 The decision to release Baldi from the mental hospital for being a "model inmate" garnered great controversy with the contemporary public in New York City.
-At the time, he was compared to murderers Charles Yukl and Ricardo Caputo, both of whom were also considered model inmates but continued killing after their release.
+At the time, he was compared to murderer Charles Yukl and fellow serial killer Ricardo Caputo, both of whom were also considered model inmates but continued killing after their release.